VirtusLab/scala-cli/website/docs/getting_started.md

 </ChainedSnippets>

-Running the command for the first time may take a bit longer then usual and print a bit logs because Scala CLI needs to download all artifacts needed to compile and run the code.
+Running this command the first time may take a bit longer then usual and print a fair number of logging output because Scala CLI needs to download all the artifacts it needs to compile and run the code.

 ## Scripting

-In fact, we have just created a Scala Script, so let's create a script in a hello.sc file, that will actually greet properly.
+In that example we actually just created a Scala Script.
+To demonstrate this more fully, let's create a script in a `hello.sc` file that greets more properly:

 ```scala title=hello.sc
 def helloMessage(names: Seq[String]) = names match